NEWS: Jeb Livingood Retires from UVA Creative Writing Program

 Charlottesville, VA — June 2026

-After many years of service to the University of Virginia’s Creative Writing Program, Jeb Livingood has retired, concluding a tenure marked by steady leadership, deep institutional knowledge, and a lasting commitment to graduate students.
+After twenty-six years of service to the University of Virginia’s Creative Writing Program, Jeb Livingood has retired, concluding a tenure marked by steady leadership, deep institutional knowledge, and a lasting commitment to graduate and undergraduate students.

 Livingood was a constant presence in the program through multiple periods of transition, seeing generations of faculty and directors come and go while providing continuity and stability.
-He was especially known for his accessibility to MFA students, maintaining an open-door approach and offering practical guidance and steady support throughout their time at UVA.
+He was especially known for his accessibility to MFA students, maintaining an open-door approach and offering practical pedagogical guidance and steady support throughout their time at UVA.
+He created several systems to track alumni awards and publications, databases that have recorded over 550 alumni books and 220 student awards to date.

-He also served as faculty advisor for Meridian, the MFA program’s student-run literary magazine, helping sustain a key platform for emerging writers.
-His own work has appeared in Best New American Voices 2001, The Texas Review, Yemassee, and other publications, and he contributed as an editor to several volumes of the Best New Poets series, including the 2020 edition co-edited with Brian Teare.
+He served as faculty advisor for Meridian, the MFA Program’s student-run literary magazine, helping sustain a key platform for emerging writers.
+His own work has appeared in Best New American Voices 2001, The Texas Review, Yemassee, and other publications.
+He launched the Best New Poets anthology in 2005, with Virginia faculty member George Garrett serving as the inaugural guest editor.
+He co-edited the 2020 edition with current poetry faculty member Brian Teare.

 As he steps into retirement, Livingood leaves behind a program shaped in part by his reliability, care, and long view of its development.
 His influence will be felt in the students he supported, the publications he helped guide, and the institutional continuity he helped maintain over many years.